Garret-t/Looking-Or-Not/README.md

 - Profit?

 ## Files
+All the data I collected from google images is in the datasets folder.
 The Jupyter Notebook file is used to generate the trained model, which I did through the use of Google Collab.
-Then the python file is where the model is loaded and used by taking in images via OpenCV.
+That model is saved as a .pth file.
+Then the python file loads the .pth file and uses the model by taking in images via OpenCV.

 ## Results
 I was able to achieve roughly 70% accuracy with the GoogleNet inception architecture.
 Bigger architectures such as the Resnet architecture proved better accuracy (about 80%) at the cost of extremely slow performance.
 However, with a more capable machine, the ResNet architecture would likely be better suited for the job.

 Video feed from the webcam is input into a convolutional neural network and then decerns whether or not the person is looking at the camera.

 ![](https://i.imgur.com/xwNRJ1H.gif)